The Strategic Value of U.S. Design Patents

 A patent is a tool for solving problems.
 Even for a small inconvenience, if you have a concrete method (a technical idea) to solve it and it is even slightly better than existing approaches, it can be an excellent candidate for patent protection.

-The Roots of U.S. Intellectual Property (IP) Rights: The IP Clause
+The Roots of U.S. Intellectual Property (IP) Rights: The IP Clause of the U.S. Constitution

 The U.S. Constitution expressly grants Congress the authority to protect IP rights.
 This provision is commonly referred to as the “IP Clause” or the “Patent and Copyright Clause.”